Practical Advice for Fellows

-On May 15, the Prime Minister announced the reintroduction of hospital elective surgery in three stages, to be reviewed monthly.
+On 15 May 2020, the Prime Minister announced the reintroduction of hospital elective surgery in three stages, to be reviewed monthly.
 It is a decision of each jurisdiction to determine the stage, timeline and the level of normal surgical activity.
-Normal surgical levels will undergo a phased increase by up to 50%, 75% and 100% in each stage, respectively.

-Guidance has been developed to assist Fellows with decisions around clinical urgency.
-View College’s resource COVID-19: Categorisation of dermatology patients for consultations and surgery in the ambulatory setting.
+Guidance has been developed to assist Fellows with decisions around clinical urgency

-The Australasian Society of Cosmetic Dermatologists has issued a revised statement (April 26 2020): Guidance on the safe use of Laser & Energy Based Devices taking into consideration COVID-19/SARS-CoV-2
+- The Australasian Society of Cosmetic Dermatologists revised statement (26 April 2020): Guidance on the safe use of Laser & Energy Based Devices taking into consideration COVID-19/SARS-CoV-2

 A factsheet on Dermatological Manifestations of COVID-19 and a visual guide to skin signs associated with COVID-19 including a one page summary have been developed.
 These aim to inform Fellows of current evidence and prepare for patients presenting with cutaneous eruptions which are secondary to COVID-19 infection.